GetPageSpeed/nginx-extras-docs/docs/lua/redis.md

 You should always initiate `resty.redis` objects in function local variables or in the `ngx.ctx` table.
 These places all have their own data copies for each request.

-## TODO

-## Community

-## English Mailing List

-The [openresty-en](https://groups.google.com/group/openresty-en) mailing list is for English speakers.

-## Chinese Mailing List

-The [openresty](https://groups.google.com/group/openresty) mailing list is for Chinese speakers.

-## Bugs and Patches

-Please report bugs or submit patches by

-1. creating a ticket on the [GitHub Issue Tracker](http://github.com/agentzh/lua-resty-redis/issues),
-1. or posting to the [OpenResty community](#community).

 ## See Also
 * the ngx_lua module: https://github.com/openresty/lua-nginx-module/#readme